kesjayaweera/SmartGate_S210/src/web-app/README.md

-# Building and Running the SmartGate Docker Image
+# Building and Running the SmartGate Web App

-This guide will walk you through the process of building the SmartGate Docker image and running it as a container in privileged mode.
+This guide walks you through building the Docker images required to run the SmartGate web app.

 ## Prerequisites

 - Docker installed on your machine.
 Follow the [official Docker installation guide](https://docs.docker.com/get-docker/) if you haven't already.
 - If you are using macOS or Windows, please install Docker Desktop.
 Follow the [Docker Desktop for Mac and Windows](https://www.docker.com/products/docker-desktop)
 - Access to a terminal (Linux/macOS) or a terminal emulator like Git Bash (Windows).
-- A GitHub repository to clone (in this case, the SmartGate repository).
+-  Git installed.
+You can download it from [Git Install Guides](https://github.com/git-guides/install-git)

 ## Steps